Interested to discover further details about the Flow & Flow Parallel Processing Unit (PPU)?

 Are there any target markets / products that Flow plans to especially address?

-Flow’s unique PPU architecture excels in general-purpose parallel computing and in the most demanding applications such as locally-hosted AI.
+Our unique Flow PPU architecture excels in general-purpose parallel computing and in the most demanding applications such as locally-hosted AI.
 We can also turbocharge server/cloud CPUs in data centers for uses such as edge and cloud computing, AI clouds, and more.

 What is Flow’s business model, and what makes it almost unique among semiconductor companies?

-Our business model is on licensing our technology, just as ARM does, to various licensees around the world.
-The PPU is totally independent of instruction set design, so it can be used in any modern CPU and integrated into any current or pending design architecture using any silicon process.
+Our business model is to license our technology, just as Arm does, to various licensees around the world.
+Flow PPU is totally independent of instruction set design, so it can be used in any modern CPU and integrated into any current or pending design architecture using any silicon process.

 Who are the company’s primary competitors?